PESP-privacy-preserving-social-SDK/PESP/README.md

 - Real Android device (minimum version 13, r16)
-- For installing Android Studio, we recommend a system with 16GB of memory and a solid-state drive of at least 16GB.
+- For installing Android Studio, we recommend a system with 16GB of memory and a solid-state drive of at least 16GB
 ### System Requirements
 - Linux OS/macOS/Windows, preferably Ubuntu 22.04
-LTS, macOS 14 (Apple M1/M2 chips are compatible; compatibility with Windows is untested.)
+LTS, macOS 14 (Apple M1/M2 chips are compatible; compatibility with Windows is untested)
 ### Software Dependencies
 - Android Studio, preferably latest version v2023.2.1, with Gradle version 7.2
 - Android emulator/real Android devices, preferably Pixel or other devices with Android version ≥ 13, r16